makingmusic/milkyWay/README.md

-# Name TBD ###
+# EchoMaze

-## A basic game with the mechanics of a bot and when you pulse it can see around it using "echolocation" as it is blind.
+## A basic maze game.
+Keyboard arrow keys for navigation
+Spacebar or left-mouse click for echo

+TODO:
+* hiding the walls and using echolocation to find the walls is tbd.